-- Call on one or two students and write their ideas on the board or on chart paper.
-(Responses will vary, but may include: Kenyans have figured out how to create an even load; they keep the camels and books protected with grass mats and tents.) - If productive, cue students to expand the conversation by saying more:
+- Tell students you will give them time to think and discuss with their partner.
+Call on one or two students and write their ideas on the board or on chart paper.
+(Responses will vary, but may include: Because the mood of the poem is peaceful, my voice should be softer and smooth.
+There are important phrases I should emphasize.) - If productive, use a Goal 1 Conversation cue to clarify the conversation about how a reader's voice reflects the mood of a text:

-Conversation Cue: "Can you say more about that?"
+Conversation Cue: "So, do you mean ...?"
 (Responses will vary.)